 These words were meant for a different time.
 For that scripture came before sacred love.
 In an era of sacred love we have the freedom to think, believe, and feel as we wish.
 What informs my belief in this?
 A feeling.
 A feeling of The Greatest Love’s anger during delivery of the eighth message.
 But even Jesus Christ, despite His previously cited words, was angered in the temple at the usurers.
 Anger is a powerful emotion, but containing that emotion to channel an appropriate response is what is important.

 As for lust.
-There are certain actions, such as leering, that are inappropriate and which we must hold ourselves accountable for.
-But the feeling of sexual attraction alone?
+The feeling of sexual desire alone?
 It can represent the spark that can keep us engaged long enough for the beginnings of a deep love to take hold.
 Now certainly lust can grow to become unhealthy such as when it controls our other feelings and traps us in a world of sexual objectification and fantasy.
-But sexual attraction alone as a sin?
+But sexual desire alone as a sin?
 And then conflating such lust with adultery?
 Such conflation is not fair in this age of sacred love.
 The former is an emotion we have limited control over.
 The latter is an action we are completely responsible for.
 One does not need to lead to the other.